 Turns out there was a portal back to Oriath near Highgate all along!
 What a coincidence!
-But with the Beast's death, the power of thaumaturgy dependent on it is rapidly fading, so it's time to claim your ticket back to Oriath, ending your exile and returning to your former home.
+But with the Beast's death, the power of thaumaturgy is rapidly fading.
+It's time to claim your ticket back to Oriath, ending your exile and returning to your former home.
 Yet all is not as you remember it - in particular, there sure do seem to be a lot of X's painted in blood on the walls...

 The Fall of Oriath

 Pass through The Ascent, climb the slopes of Mount Veruso, and take the portal home.
 It's time to extract your revenge on the Templar and their theocracy.
 But first, you have to work your way out of the prison you've unfortunately teleported in to:

 - Return to Oriath (Mandatory): Find your way out of the Slave Pens and up to Overseer's Tower inside it.
 The pens are rather twisty; you have to go well to the southeast, then south and west, to get to the tower, which serves as Act 5's town.